 DSSG 2023 Project Proposal Submission Information

-The UW eScience Institute is now accepting project proposals from prospective Project Leads for the UW Data Science for Social Good (DSSG) summer program, which will run from June 12 to August 18, 2023.
-The deadline to apply is February 17, 2023.
+The UW eScience Institute is no longer accepting project proposals from prospective Project Leads for the UW Data Science for Social Good (DSSG) summer program, which will run from June 12 to August 18, 2023.
+The deadline to apply was February 17, 2023.
+Please check back in January 2024.

 To tackle complex societal challenges, UW DSSG teams take a multi-dimensional approach that integrates data science techniques, ethical thinking, and stakeholder engagement to generate real-world benefits.
 Student Fellows work on interdisciplinary teams led by project leads from academia, nonprofits, and government, along with data scientists at the eScience Institute who offer technical expertise and guidance.
 Throughout the 10-week program, students also participate in tutorials, workshops, mentoring, and career development talks with panelists who work in a variety of sectors.
 This hands-on program emphasizes learning opportunities for all participants as they collaboratively navigate exciting and challenging teamwork in pursuit of Data Science for Social Good.